Email Security for Business Guide

 Image

-Many of these attacks sail right past traditional security filters because they don't carry any obvious malware.
-Instead, they weaponize social engineering—the art of psychological manipulation—to convince your employees to hand over sensitive information or authorize fraudulent payments all on their own.
+Modern attacks don’t target systems – they target people by exploiting trust, urgency, and human error.
+Many sail past traditional filters because they don’t carry obvious malware.
+Instead, they weaponize social engineering to convince employees to hand over information or authorize fraudulent payments.

 Common Attack Scenarios